 Study programs with special profile requirements (e.g. dual, part-time, occupational or distance learning study programs) comply with particular aspects that are considered as appropriate and proportionate.
 These particular aspects are continuously observed in the study program.

-The program comprises 15 modules, out of which 9 are obligatory and 6 are compulsory optional modules.
-There are between 3 and 6 modules in total provided for each semester.
+The program comprises 13 obligatory modules.
+There are between 2 and 5 modules in total provided for each semester.
 All modules have to be completed within one semester.
-There are no semesters offered as a period for exchange programs (SER 4.1.1).
+There are no semesters offered as a period for exchange programs.